Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Phil of Physics or Metaphysics.md

 # Computational Universe?

-CUH Tegmark

 Do not use planc length as an argument that the universe is discrete, it is merely at that point where uncertianty reaches a breaking point in our ability to uilize QM.
 Smaller theories may still be the case.

+## Tegmark Computational Universe Hypothesis

+The CUH and the MUH

+How to prevent Gödel incompleteness theorems?
+By postulating that the mathematics that the universe runs on is sub-arithmetical (less expressive than $Q$).

+## Wheeler It-For-Bit

+A bit like tractatus wittgenstein where true (1) or false(0) describes the state of the universe.

+Used to solve the black hole information paradox.

-Cellullar automata interpretation of QM
+## Superdeterministic interpretation of QM

+Bell's Theorem relies on the following assumptions:

+1. Causality is linear over time
+2. Scientist choice is independent
+3. Locality
+4. No spooky action at a distance

+Therefore, we expect a correlation |X| > 2

+Experimentally false

+According to superdeterminism, 2. is false.
+Retrocausality, 1. is false and is also deterministic

+But the world could be a quantum computation.

-Wolfram Physics and Computational Quantum Gravity
+## Wolfram Physics and Computational Quantum Gravity

-# Junk, Gunk and Funk
+# Junk, Gunk and Hunk

 In metaphysics, the idea of whether or not space or time is divisible forever or discrete at some step has been a major topic of discussion ever since the ancient Greeks[source].
 It turns out to be relevant for the question on whether or not the universe is computational.